mxyx0412/TheOtherUs/README.md

 - **Hide Player Names:** Hides the names of all players that have role which is unknown to you.
 Team Lovers/Impostors/Jackal still see the names of their teammates.
 Impostors can also see the name of the Spy and everyone can still see the age of the mini.
 - **Allow Parallel MedBay Scans:** Allows players to perform their MedBay scans at the same time.
 - **Shield Last Game First Kill** The first killed player of the previous round will be shielded for all players visible until the first meeting.
+- **Hide Obstructed Player Names:** Player names will be hidden if they are out of vision or blocked by objects.
+Names can no longer be seen through walls.
+- **Impostor Can Kill Players In the Vent:** Impostors can kill players in vents.
+- **Camouflage Comms:** Comms Sabotage camouflages players until fixed.
+- **Impostors Can See The Roles Of Their Team:** Impostors can see the their partner's role.
+- **Restrict Map Information:** Restricts Admin Table use, Vital use, and Camera use (per round or per game)
+- **Show Button Target:** Button's show the name of the player you are targeting.
+- **Block Game End if Power Crew is Alive:** Game won't end if Power Crew is alive with a killing role (includes Sheriff, Veteran, Mayor, Swapper, Vigilante)
+- **Random Spawn Location:** Players will spawn in random locations at the start of the game and after meetings.
+- **Allow Guessing Some Modifiers:** Some modifiers can be guessed (includes Bait, Tiebreaker, Bloody, Fanatic, Torch, Watcher, Tunneler, and Vip)
-- **Play On A Random Map** If enabled it allows you to set a rotation of all current maps, except ehT dlekS
+- **Play On A Random Map:** If enabled it allows you to set a rotation of all current maps, except ehT dlekS
+- **Reset Spawn Cooldow:n** Resets cooldown on spawn
+- **Block Game End:** Prevents game from ending
+- **Debug Mode:** Spawn dummys by pressing f and to end game press l
 - **Ghosts Can See Roles**
 - **Ghosts Can See Votes**
 - **Ghosts Can Additionally See Modifier**